 Over three months, the solutions were piloted in 12 health facilities, including hospitals and primary health centers in the states of Akwa Ibom, Kebbi, and Nasarawa.
 Facilities in every state converged towards 100% adherence with the protocol over the course of the pilot, as was desired.
 Provider responses to a post-pilot knowledge and attitude test also demonstrated improvements in knowledge and trust in malaria test kits compared to pre-pilot tests.

 While these trends do not offer conclusive evidence of impact, the improvement in knowledge, attitudes, and behavior suggests that the solutions had their intended effect in improving case management practices.
 They were also well received and appreciated by providers in the pilot facilities.
-The solutions are now being scaled by partners in four other states.

 When providers deviate from the protocols they’re tasked to follow, it’s common to assume that more training and information about what to do are needed.
 While training may often be helpful, it doesn’t alone address all of the reasons providers act as they do.